CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: More Qualitative Analysis

+\textbf{Segmentation results on the Cityscapes dataset.} We further view the outdoor RGB-D semantic segmentation results on the Cityscapes dataset based on the backbone of SegFormer-B4.
+We show the results of the RGB-only baseline and our RGB-X approach, in particular, the difference maps \textit{w.r.t.} the segmentation ground truth.
+As displayed in Fig.~\ref{fig:cs_vis}, in spite of the noisy depth measurements, our CMX still benefits from the HHA-encoded image, thanks to the ability to rectify and fuse cross-modal complementary features.
+Our approach has higher pixel accuracy scores on a wide variety of driving scene elements such as \emph{fence}, and \emph{sidewalk} in the positive group (in green boxes).
+However, the shadows and weak illumination conditions are still challenging for both models and make the depth cues less effective.
+For example, depth information in the regions of \emph{sidewalk} in the negative group (in red boxes), may be less informative for fusion.

-In Fig.~\ref{fig:failure_cases}, we show a set of failure cases in different sensing modality combination scenarios.
-The first rows shows that for the RGB-D semantic segmentation in a highly composite indoor scene with extremely densely arranged objects, the parsing results are still less visually satisfactory.
-In the second row of a nighttime scene, the \emph{guardrails} are mis-classified by the RGB-X method as \emph{color cone}, despite our model delivering more complete and consistent segmentation than the RGB-only model and having better segmentation of \emph{person} with thermal properties.
+\textbf{Failure case analysis.} In Fig.~\ref{fig:failure_cases}, we show a set of failure cases in different sensing modality combination scenarios.
+The first row shows that for the RGB-D semantic segmentation in a highly composite indoor scene with extremely densely arranged objects, the parsing results are still less visually satisfactory.
+In the second row of a nighttime scene, the \emph{guardrails} are misclassified by the RGB-X method as \emph{color cone}, despite our model delivering more complete and consistent segmentation than the RGB-only model and having better segmentation of \emph{person} with thermal properties.
 This illustrates that at night, the perception of some remote objects is still challenging in RGB-T semantic segmentation and it should be noted for safety-critical applications like automated driving.
-In the third row, the RGB-P model might be misguided by the polarized background area in an occluded situation, and yields less accurate parsing results, indicating that polarization, as a strong prior for segmentation of specular surfaces like \emph{glass} and \emph{car} regions, should be carefully leveraged in unconstrained scenes with a lot of occlusions.
-In the last row, the \emph{fences} are partially detected as \emph{vehicles} in the RGB-E segmentation result, but our model still yields more correctly identified pixels than the RGB-only model by harvesting complementary cues from event data.
+In the third row, the RGB-P model might be misguided by the polarized background area in an occluded situation and yields less accurate parsing results, indicating that polarization, as a strong prior for segmentation of specular surfaces like \emph{glass} and \emph{car} regions, should be carefully leveraged in unconstrained scenes with a lot of occlusions.
+In the fourth row, the \emph{fences} are partially detected as \emph{vehicles} in the RGB-E segmentation result, but our model still yields more correctly identified pixels than the RGB-only model by harvesting complementary cues from event data.
+In the last row, the over-exposed \emph{sidewalk} region is still a challenge for segmentation.
+Nonetheless, our RGB-LiDAR CMX predicts a much better mask on the \emph{fence} region, where the spatial information given by LiDAR data is more accurate.